Skip to content

 • Database not ready: Wait for PostgreSQL healthcheck to pass

-• Invalid API key: Ensure SERVICE_API_KEY is set in .env
+• Invalid API key: Ensure API_KEY is set in .env

 Verify PostgreSQL is running: